racket/racket/README.txt

 Copyright (c) 2010-2014 PLT Design Inc.

 Racket is distributed under the GNU Lesser General Public License (LGPL).
-This means that you can link Racket into proprietary applications, provided you follow the rules stated in the LGPL.
-You can also modify Racket; if you distribute a modified version, you must distribute it under the terms of the LGPL, which in particular means that you must release the source code for the modified software.
+This implies that you may link Racket into proprietary applications, provided you follow the rules stated in the LGPL.
+You can also modify Racket; if you distribute a modified version, you must distribute it under the terms of the LGPL, which in particular states that you must release the source code for the modified software.

 See racket/src/COPYING_LESSER.txt for more information.